 The Gordian Knot Paradigm

 It is now our time to cut the modern “Gordian Knot” which we have spent years contemplating only to become more enmeshed and ensnared in our frustrations.
 We need to cut it and begin a new paradigm shift, one that is keeping with the human mind of innovation and creation.
 New challenging thought is our sword, for the perpetuation of the past only breeds and continues complacency.
 We need to reevaluate how athletes are trained and particularly the means of their proper recovery and regeneration.
 The need to move away from the old Gordian Knot of “no pain no gain” needs to be challenged.
 I find myself quite perplexed why therapists adhere to this notion of creating more inflammation in order to help the body heal.
 I agree that in an acute phase inflammation is the means by which the body aids in repairing the wound or trauma, however, in a chronic state this constant inflammation is a detriment.
+What helped most for me instead of looking for more inflammation through the massage therapist I was able to recover with CBD.
+CBD is helpful for those with pain because it can target inflammation directly by working on the cannabinoid receptors in the brain.
+It’s great for speed and endurance while also being able to act in a non-habit forming way.
+To find the best CBD products for pain, click here.

 The field of recovery and regeneration has been growing over the years.
 One need only refers to the various manual therapy techniques that have been developed to notice this explosion.
 All claiming to heal soft tissue injuries and aiding the body in recovering and regenerating, no one therapy is the panacea of all therapies.
 However, one thing is for certain and needs to be looked at, and it is the manifestation of pain.